 I was not the SysProg on the VM system nor do I consider myself an expert with VM, but I became fairly proficient at coding both Exec and Exec2.
 When REXX came along, I didn’t use it much because I already had my requirements coded in Exec2, but REXX would have made things a whole lot easier.
 I did code a Blackjack Exec and a Battleships Exec played between two VM users.
 On a more business-like note, I coded Execs and some small programs to do weekly full-pack dumps of VM Userspace packs and daily incremental dumps, plus Execs to recover entire packs, individual user spaces or particular files.
 Beyond some neat Assembler and Exec coding, this also involved cracking VM’s security to dynamically get the Read/Write passwords for the Users’ disk spaces.
 It did save the company thousands of dollars for backup software packages.

 I found a way to crack VM security and changed the MAINT password just to jerk the chain of the VM SysProg (my boss).
 I also coded an Exec to present the VM Logo on a screen.
 I logged on my boss’s 3270 and ran the Exec, then sat back to watch the fun.
 He sat down and cleared the logo, then tried to logon, but instead of typing to VM, he was typing to my Exec, which naturally rejected his password several times.
 He then decided that some ratfink (glances in my direction) must have logged on as MAINT and changed his password.
 He therefore tried to logon as MAINT.
 I thought he would have a heart attack when my Exec informed him that user MAINT did not exist.
-That’s when I couldn’t keep a straight face any longer.
+I laughed so hard I fell out of my chair and was literally ROFLMAO.
 It’s amazing how much coding technique one can learn if motivated by a sufficiently devious purpose…

 Aside from major projects like MDS-II, I have written dozens of exits for both MVT/MVS and 3rd-party software and done a lot of modification of MVT for special circumstances, such as providing an airline with continously-running channel programming to maximize DASD performance, built a lot of accounting software before OS had the built-in tools, was a major architect of a message-switching system that was better than anything I’ve seen since, including MQ.
 I also wrote what was essentially a database – before the word was invented – using BDAM and multiple ISAM files for an IBM customer.
 In the 1960s, I help test and develop a lot of pre-release code at IBM.